ascopk/EvolutionApp/README.md

 6. When completed, the workflow summary page will show the urls for your own personal Webiny environment

 Any changes that need to be deployed in your personal environment can be done by rerunning the [Personal Environment](https://github.com/ascogit/ASCO.webiny/actions/workflows/personal.yml) github actions workflow on your branch

+if there are changes to any of the libs (like awslibs or a dependency), please ensure that you run a `yarn install` to update the `yarn.lock` file and check that in to the Pull Reuqest

 ## cli examples